masonc15/CTF-Wargame-Writeups/OverTheWire/bandit/README.md

 ### Level Goal
 The password for the next level is stored in a hidden file in the **inhere** directory.
 ### Solution
+We don't see anything in the `inhere` directory so we enter `ls -a`, which shows all hidden files.
+This shows us the `.hidden` file which we can read the contents of.

+PW: `pIwrPrtPN36QITSp3EQaw936yaFoFgAB`

 ---